Almirza-FSO/IoTTask1/README.md

 phpRoboticArm file insert the values of motors into the database.

 RoboticArmResult file retrieve the last inserted values of each motor and display the value of Run!!.

+roboticarm file is the database used for this project.